m3u8-xtream/m3u8-xtream-playlist/README.md

 # M3U8-Xtream

-Collection of publicly available m3u8 xtream playlist from all over the world.
+Collection of publicly available M3U8 Xtream playlist from all over the world.

 ## Table of contents